liamblaschka/Flower-Classification-Computer-Vision-/README.md

 ## Description
 Involes:
-- Improving a Conventional Neural Network (CNN) to achieve higher accuracy in the image classification of flowers.
+- Improving a provided baseline Conventional Neural Network (CNN) to achieve higher accuracy in the image classification of flowers.

 Image classification is a computer vision problem that involves classifying images under specific labels; this assignment focuses on image classification of flowers with five categories: daisy, dandelion, rose, sunflower,